-Administered through the Graduate Program in Health & Rehabilitation Sciences, students can pursue either a Master of Science (MSc) or Doctor of Philosophy (PhD) in Occupational Science.
-These programs provides an interdisciplinary perspective on the complexities of human occupation and its contribution to the health and well-being of individuals, communities, and societies.
+Administered through the Graduate Program in Health & Rehabilitation Sciences, students can pursue either a Master of Science (MSc) or Doctor of Philosophy (PhD) in Physical Therapy.
+These programs provide an interdisciplinary perspective on issues related to optimizing physical therapy practice and the mechanisms underlying physical mobility.

 Combined Master of Clinical Science (MClSc) and Doctor of Philosophy (PhD)